Who was Jesus (PBUH)?

 “Then Adam received from his Lord [some] words, and He accepted his repentance.
 Indeed, it is He who is the Accepting of repentance, the Merciful.”
 (Quran 2:37)

-Hence, Islam stresses the notion that God is able to forgive all sins if a person truly repents and then refrains from repeating it.
+Hence, Islam stresses that God forgives all sins if a person truly repents and refrains from repeating it.

 Rather, God’s mercy extends to all creatures, believers and disbelievers alike, and the door to forgiveness is open to anyone who seeks it.